Kona Earth -Kona Coffee FAQ

 How is Kona Earth different from other 100% Kona coffee farms?

-- Our Kona coffee farm is at 2000 feet, considered a “high elevation farm”.
+• Situated at 2000 feet on the slopes of the Hualali volcano, our farm is high elevation farm.
 The climate is cooler and wetter, allowing our fruit to mature more slowly.
-This results in large coffee beans and a rich, robust flavor.
+This results coffee beans of superior size and quality.

-- We micro-batch roast our Kona coffee on site.
+• We small-batch roast our Kona coffee on site.
 This enables us to ship the freshest beans directly from our farm to your doorstep.

 What is small-batch or micro-roasting?

-Unlike large factory farms, Kona Earth employs small-batch roasting, also called micro-roasting for its 100% Hawaiian Kona coffee.
+Unlike large commercial roasteries, Kona Earth employs small-batch roasting, also called micro-roasting.
 Technically, this means batches of smaller than 150 lbs.
-However, we roast in batches of 15 – 20 lbs. on our JM Estrada roaster, so we are, in effect – micro/micro roasters.
-This results in supremely fresh, Kona coffee shipped direct to you from the farm.
+However, we roast in batches of 20 lbs. on our Mill City 10K roaster.
+This results in supremely fresh, Kona coffee shipped farm-direct to you.

 Why do you ship whole beans instead of ground coffee?

 We ship whole bean Kona coffee because it preserves freshness.
-It also gives you flexibility in selecting a grinding level (fine to medium, etc.) depending on the way you prepare your coffee.
+It also gives you flexibility in selecting a grinding level (fine to medium, etc.) depending on the way you brew your coffee.

 What are the different Kona coffee roast profiles?